- Help! Slugs and snails in your Makkelijke Moestuin

 When does it occur?

-But for zucchinis and cucumbers, it's normal to see mildew at the end of the summer the when the weather gets wet and cold.
+But with courgettes and cucumbers, it is also normal to see mildew near the end of summer, when the weather becomes wet and cold.

-Summer plants just can't cope un-summery weather: they become weaker and more vulnerable to mildew.
+Summer plants do not cope well with unsummery weather: they become weaker and more vulnerable to mildew.

 Can you prevent mildew?

-- Put your plants in the right place, so they get enough sunlight.
+- Put your plants in the right place, where they get enough sunlight.

-- Water your plants sufficiently during dry weather, so that they don't droop and get weak.
+- Water enough during dry weather, so your plants do not droop and become weak.

-- Don't plant your plants too close together.
-Stick to our planting rules and cut away any leaves that get in the way.
+- Do not plant too close together.
+Follow our planting rules and cut away leaves that get in the way.

-- Use varieties that are less susceptible to mildew as much as possible.
+- Use varieties that are less sensitive to mildew where possible.

 What do you do if you have mildew?